Mars Horizon: Reception

+Mars Horizon received mixed reviews on Metacritic.
 Joe Robinson from PCGamesN praised the success in capturing the wonder of space exploration with a strict hard science fiction approach, which he only saw at Kerbal Space Program (KSP).
 He pointed that the main difference was that in KSP the player flies the ships himself, while in Mars Horizon the game just jumps between screens, menus, and cutscene videos.
 Elizabeth Howell from Space.com praised the presence of an aerospace engineering technology tree.
 She also considered that the game does a good job of adapting the history of space exploration, although it fails to make it clear that only the United States and Russia were significant researchers of it during its early days.
 She also considers that the gameplay makes the player face the hardships that real space agencies must face, such as the risk of expensive ships being damaged by unforeseen issues.

+Sequel

+Auroch Digital announced a sequel titled Mars Horizon 2: The Search for Life, to be released in 2024.
+It would feature different space agencies that would be either rivals or allies, and the focus would be on the search for extraterrestrial life.
+Planetary scientist Konstantin Batygin joined the design team to provide feedback on the details of the real-life search for life on Mars, to ensure that the game stays as accurate as possible.